Sameer-sus/Huffman-implementation/README.md

-# Huffman-implementation
+m# Huffman-implementation
-This is a lossless text file compressor/decompressor based on Huffman algorith coded in C++ language.
+This is a lossless text file compressor/decompressor based on Huffman algorithm writtenin C++ language.